 Look for wallabies, birds and bush tucker plants.

 Located on Millington Road, at the rear of Cable Beach Club Resort is a truly special garden awaits – the Buddha Sanctuary.
-The ornamental garden was a gift from the Resort to the Broome community in December 2003 was established to offer guests, tourists and the local community a place to relax, reflect and meditate.
+The ornamental garden was a gift from the Resort to the Broome community in December 2003.
+It was established to offer guests, tourists and the local community a place to relax, reflect and meditate.

 The 3.5 metre crystal, seven tonne, sitting Buddha was hand carved by five sculptors over six months.
 The Buddha’s position promotes wellness and healing and is believed to be the largest carved crystal Buddha statue in the world.